A logo with a house, sun, and trees above horizontal lines, and the text 'JOE BUILDS' below.

 Our Process

-Step 1 — Building Diagnostic (MANDATORY START)
+Step 1 — Building Diagnostic (Mandatory Start)

 We assess moisture, air quality, thermal performance, and risk areas on site.